jawira/skeleton/README.md

 ```
 <!--tree:end-->

-Note that the generated files are customized according to my personal needs.
+Note all files are customized according to my personal needs.

 Contributing
 ------------